Winifred Gaskin: Career

 When the PPP split over platform disputes and election losses in 1955, Gaskin joined the predominantly Afro-Guyanese People's National Congress (PNC).
-One of the founding members of the party led Forbes Burnham, Gaskin helped found the women's arm of the party, Women's Auxiliary Movement, when the PNC was officially founded in 1957.
-Appointed as chair of the PNC in 1961, Gaskin, the first woman to chair the party, was the only woman present at the Guyana independence negotiations held the following year in London.
+One of the founding members of the party led by Forbes Burnham, Gaskin helped found the women's arm of the party, Women's Auxiliary Movement, when the PNC was officially founded in 1957.
+Appointed chair of the PNC in 1961, Gaskin, the first woman to chair the party, was the only woman present at the Guyana independence negotiations held the following year in London.

-In 1964, when the PNC won the election, she was appointed as the Minister of Education, Youth and Community Development, the first woman to serve as a Minister in the PNC administration and the first black woman to serve as a cabinet member in the country's history.
+In 1964, when the PNC won the election, she was appointed the Minister of Education, Youth and Community Development, the first woman to serve as a Minister in the PNC administration and the first black woman to serve as a cabinet member in the country's history.
 She targeted curriculum reform, focusing her programs to create textbooks with culturally relevant themes, reorganize the teaching hierarchy and qualification, and build new schools.
 In a controversial move, she proposed that the largely parochial schools throughout the country be nationalized as public schools and religious education be removed from the curricula.
 She also worked on initiatives to strengthen the ties between the various Caribbean countries, as they gained their independence from Britain.

-In 1968, Gaskin was appointed as the first high commissioner of Guyana to the Commonwealth Caribbean Countries organization, headquartered in Jamaica.
+In 1968, Gaskin was appointed the first high commissioner of Guyana to the Commonwealth Caribbean Countries organization, headquartered in Jamaica.
 She was honored the Jamaican Order of Distinction and in 1974 received the Cacique's Crown of Honour, Guyana's second highest service award.
 Returning to Guyana in 1976, she was appointed to head the Ministry of Foreign Affairs.